 If you compare it with AWS, which is also a popular cloud computing service; with AWS, this same service is called EC2, in Azure it's called VM.

 Basic – Optimized for development and testing, they are just like standard tier but do not support Load Balancer or auto-scaling, IOPS is slower as compared to standard tier.

-Standard – This tier provides better compute, memory and IOPS as compared to standard tier.
+Standard – This tier provides better computer, memory and IOPS as compared to the standard tier.

 Basic tier is available in older generation Microsoft VM's.
 Microsoft is still supporting the Older Generation, but they do not recommend using older generation VM's.
 Basic tier is only available in A0 to A4 instances.

 If a user is deploying a domain controller for a small or medium size business, he should opt for basic Tier A2 (2 vCPU's and 3.5GB memory) as there is no need of load balancer with domain controller, and not looking for a high IOPS.
-DC's have relatively light workload as compare to other servers.
+DC's have a light workload compared to other servers.